 Pitch and execute a communications campaign to support programmatic work and amplify CSAJ’s mission.

 This is an unpaid fellowship with a time commitment ranging from one semester to a full academic year.
-Opportunity for future employment or funding possible, depending on availability and fit.
+CSAJ will work with students to receive school credit.
+Opportunities to grow and receive future stipend may become available, based on program funding.
 Hours and projects can be flexible based on the schedule and goals of the applicant.

 Experience and enthusiasm about strategy or program development.